 - 1 tablespoon grated fresh ginger

 - 1 8-ounce can tomato sauce

-- 1 green bell pepper seeded, sliced into strips
+- 1 medium green bell pepper stem and seeds removed, pepper sliced into strips

 - 1 tablespoon dried fenugreek leaves

 - 1 teaspoon salt plus more to taste

 - 1 tablespoon neutral-tasting oil avocado oil, refined coconut oil, etc.

 - 1 ¼ – 1 ¾ cups heavy cream at room temperature